Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 Spending versus Savings

-Beginning in the 1980s, we developed a “consumer culture” that put more emphasis on spending to upgrade one’s lifestyle, and to use credit cards to obtain instant gratification.
+In the 1980s, we developed a “consumer culture” that put more emphasis on spending to upgrade one’s lifestyle, and to use credit cards to obtain instant gratification.

-We went from the post-Depression era mindset of “debt is bad, save first, then spend”, to “spend first, pay for it later.
+We went from the post-Depression era mindset of “debt is bad, save first, then spend”, to “spend first, pay for it later.”

 Universal credit cards (Visa, MasterCard) were introduced in about the 1960s.
 But how they were used evolved significantly from about 1980 onward, giving rise to the consumer culture.